mpod/scala-workflow/README.md

 Workflows are actually graphs that consist of activities and transitions between them.
 Following graph shows a workflow with two parallel branches.
 Every branch contains a manual task.
 One branch contains conditional activity that drives execution according to data entered in manual task.
 Subflow activity creates and executes another instance of the same workflow.
-Join nodes merge branches into one.
+Wait nodes merge branches into one.

 <img src="https://raw.github.com/mpod/scala-workflow/master/frontend/public/images/demo.png"/>